Antiphospholipid syndrome

 • Stroke.
 A stroke can occur in a young person who has antiphospholipid syndrome but no known risk factors for cardiovascular diseases.

 • Transient ischemic attack (TIA).
-Similar to a stroke, a usually lasts only a few minutes and causes no permanent damage.
+Similar to a stroke, a TIA usually lasts only a few minutes and causes no permanent damage.

 • Rash.
 Some people develop a red rash with a lacy, net-like pattern.